Getting Paid by Medicaid for Caring for a Family Member

 For help with the process of applying for ABD Medicaid, click here.

-Child Caregiver Exception
+Child Caregiver Exemption

-Medicaid Estate Recovery Programs (MERPs) are obligated by law to seek reimbursement for Medicaid recipient’s health care costs after their death.
+Medicaid Estate Recovery Programs (MERPs) are obligated by law to seek reimbursement for Medicaid recipients’ health care costs after their death.
 The home is a common way for the MERPs to collect that reimbursement (by forcing a sale of the home), but homes transferred using the Child Caregiver Exception are protected from MERPs.

 What Are the Eligibility Requirements to be Paid by Medicaid as a Caregiver?

 Some states require family members to complete certain medical care certification classes in order to be paid as a caregiver by Medicaid.
 Some may require a background check for potential family caregivers.
 Some do not allow people who serve as Power of Attorney for the Medicaid beneficiary to also be their caregiver.
 And some states do not have any of these requirements.
+To find out the requirements in your state, check with your local Medicaid offices or consult with a professional.

 As mentioned above, some states allow spouses to be paid as caregivers through Medicaid, while some do not.
 The rules on friends, foster children, stepchildren, and step-siblings also vary by state.
 It is believed that adult children (biological or adopted) and grandchildren, nieces, nephews, and siblings may be caregivers in any state and the District of Columbia.